 Articles and Publications

-Articles, reports, and papers focused on new state and local policies.
+Articles, reports, papers and videos focused on new state and local policies and historical data.

 An Unjust Burden: The Disparate Treatment of African Americans in the Justice System (2018)